2024–25 Calgary Flames season: October–December

 The Flames started off December by playing the Blue Jackets once again, this time in the Scotiabank Saddledome.
 The two teams would hold a ceremony and a ceremonial puck drop.
 The Flames would claim victory in this meeting 3-0.
 They fell to the Dallas Stars 6-2 two games later, surrendering four goals in the third.
 By this point, the Flames had gone a franchise record 25 games without scoring more than three goals in regulation.
 Additionally, they had a grumpy 3-7-4 record on the road.
-The Flames would again surrender four goals in the third period four nights later on December 12, in an abysmal 8-3 loss to the Tampa Bay Lightning, their first regulation loss on home ice in over a month.
+The Flames would again surrender four goals in the third period four nights later on December 12 in an abysmal 8-3 loss to the Tampa Bay Lightning, their first regulation loss on home ice in over a month.
 They also surrendered six points to Nikita Kucherov, and a hat-trick to Jake Guentzel.
 They would bounce back two nights later with a 3-0 victory over Tampa Bay's rival Florida Panthers.
 Dustin Wolf made 32 stops in the process.
 The Flames would lose their next two games in overtime to the Bruins and Senators respectively.
-On December 21, their last game before he Christmas break.
-The Flames won 6-4 over the Chicago Blackhawks after nearly blowing a 5-1 lead in the third period.
+On December 21, their last game before he Christmas break, they won 6-4 over the Chicago Blackhawks after nearly blowing a 5-1 lead in the third period.
+The team mustered up 16-11-7 record heading into the break, and were 1 point behind the Dallas Stars for the second wild-card spot in the Western Conference.
+The Flames returned to play on December 28 by playing the San Jose Sharks at the SAP Center.
+They prevailed in a 3-1 decision, where Jonathan Huberdeau recorded two goals.
+They were then blanked the following night 3-0 by the Vegas Golden Knights.
+The Flames' final game of 2024 came on New Year's Eve, where they outlasted the Vancouver Canucks 3-1.